Yanchep: History

 For thousands of years prior to the arrival of Europeans, the Yanchep area was inhabited by the Indigenous Australian Noongar people, and was a noted hunting site.
-The name Yanchep was adapted from the Noongar word "Yandjip", or "Yanget", which is their name for the bulrush reed that is common in the wetlands of the area.
-After European occupation, the land now occupied by Yanchep was being used as a sheep station.
+The name Yanchep was adapted from the Noongar word "Yandjip", or "Yanget", which is their name for the bulrush reed that is common in the wetlands of the area (compare Yangebup in the city's south).
+Following British settlement, the land now occupied by Yanchep was being used as a sheep station.
+In 1917, the Alex T. Brown was wrecked on the Yanchep coast, with timber salvaged for use in early Wanneroo buildings.

 In 1970, Alan Bond bought approximately 8100 ha of land at Yanchep and Bond Corporation developed designs for "Yanchep Sun City" - a future satellite city of over 200,000 residents.
 The first houses in the area were built in 1972, and the marina at nearby Two Rocks was built as part of the same project two years later.
 However, sales of homes in the area had already slowed down by 1974.
 In 1977, the project was bought out by Tokyu Corporation after Bond Corporation began experiencing financial difficulties.

 In the Western Australian State Government's "Directions 2031" urban expansion plan, Yanchep was once again highlighted as a future satellite city and major metropolitan centre.

 The Smorgon family is developing the north coastal area Capricorn Beach as a planned development.

 On 11 December 2019, a fire that started in Yanchep burnt over several days through about 14,000 ha across Two Rocks and into the Shire of Gingin.
 Approximately 6,000 homes were saved, with only one being lost.
 The original Yanchep petrol station, owned by local Yanchep residents, was destroyed in the fire.
 The once-thriving small business has been referred to as an icon of old Yanchep.

 Demographics

 The Australian Bureau of Statistics has identified Yanchep and Two Rocks as a significant urban area experiencing rapid growth.

 As of the 2021 Australian census, Yanchep had a population of 11,022, up from the 2032 persons recorded at the 2001 census.
 The population is predicted to continue growing rapidly, hitting 20,702 in 2031.
 57% were born in Australia, below the national average of 66.9%.
-Like many other northern suburbs of Perth, a significant British minority is present, with 17.5% listing England as their country of birth at the 2021 census.
+Like many other northern suburbs of Perth, a significant British-born minority is present, with 17.5% listing England as their country of birth at the 2021 census.

 The population share an average age of 35, close to the national average of 38.
 Income levels in Yanchep are near the Australian national average, with a median household income of $1,699 per week compared to $1,746 per week nationally.

 In 2021, 53.2% of residents declared following no religion.
 This is in contrast to 2011, where 46.5% of Yanchep had residents declared a denomination of Christianity as their religious affiliation, with Anglicanism being the most populous at 24.5%.
 At the time 30.6% had declared no religion.